FihoFi/urn-mrn-fin/navwarn/readme.md

 ## 1. Purpose and Scope

-This specification defines the subnamespace
+This specification defines the sub-namespace
 ```
 urn:mrn:fin:navwarn:
 ```